bzotto/MCS6502/README.md

 ## What it doesn't do (sharp corners)

 - The emulated CPU is an (original) NMOS 6502, not a 65C02, and has the instruction set and undefined behaviors of that CPU.
-Undefined behaviors in then emulator will not in all cases reflect the real hardware's undefined behaviors.
+Undefined behaviors in the emulator will not in all cases reflect the real hardware's undefined behaviors.
 No "undocumented" opcodes are supported.

 - Although the instruction relative cycle counts are accurate (when using the tick function to execute), this is a *functional emulator*, not a *hardware simulator*.
 The emulator does not step through the hardware's logical cycle stages to do its reads and writes.
 All actual work for an instruction is performed on its first tick.
 Thus you cannot use it as a component of a more complex hardware-signal emulator.